 Bi-fold / half-fold brochures, also called 4-page brochures, open like a booklet and leave lots of room for content.
 One sheet creates 4 equal panels of printing.

 2 side panels are folded to meet in the middle of the third panel, creating a gate-like appearance which opens up to reveal the inside content.

-Sheets are printed on 11x17 and folded in half, then folded in half again the same direction.
+Sheets are folded in half, then folded in half again the same direction.
 This creates 8 panels of content (4 on each side).

 11x17 sheets are folded in half, then in half again on the opposite axis, creating four 8.5" x 5.5" panels when unfolded.

 11x17 sheets are folded in half, then folded again in the opposite direction into a letter fold, creating 6 total panels.